Bristol School Streets: Redfield Educate Together Primary Academy

-From Thursday 27th May 2021, Victoria Avenue has been closed to vehicle traffic between 08:30-09:15 in the morning and 14:40-15:30 in the afternoon, Monday to Friday, during term-time only.
+Victoria Avenue is closed to vehicle traffic between 8:30am and 9:15am in the morning and 2:40 and -3:30pm in the afternoon, Monday to Friday, during term-time only.
 During these times only emergency services vehicles and Blue Badge holders are permitted to access Victoria Avenue.

 To help facilitate the School Street, a one-way system has been introduced on Victoria Avenue in a westbound direction, travelling away from Avonvale Road.
 The one-way system is in place 24 hours a day, 7 days a week.

 The reasons for introducing the one-way system was firstly to allow residents to be able to exit Victoria Avenue during the road closure periods.
 Secondly, the introduction of the one-way also helps to prevent motorists from driving down Victoria Avenue and getting trapped when discovering the road closure, and therefore having to make dangerous turns in the road.
-The one-way system is in place 24 hours per day, 7 days per week for the duration of the School Streets pilot scheme.
+The one-way system is in place 24 hours per day, 7 days per week.